nginx-architects/kic-example-apps/README.md

     kubectl get vs vs-arcadia
     ```

-    *Note the status should be "Valid"
+    *Note the STATE should be "Valid"*

 ## Testing Protection/Exploits